 The syllabus covers:

-Craniosacral Therapy – Module 3: Trauma and happiness
+Core Process Craniosacral – Module 3: from trauma to happiness

 The first two modules teach a quiet way of working, through the development of subtle relationship and communication skills.
 These skills allow the practitioner to become a conduit and mirror to the sensations, emotions and feelings of the client.
 The aim is for the practitioner to create a relational field in which the patient’s own intelligence is called into the service of their healing.
 The therapist offers a still point around which the patient can safely let go and reform, free from the practitioner’s expectations or limits.